-Which teams have the most previous experience at Zandvoort?
-Which teams didn’t exist when F1 visited the Netherlands in the 1980s?
+Red Bull have won the last two Zandvoort races.
+But which teams have the most previous experience at the circuit – and which teams didn’t exist when F1 visited the Netherlands in the 1980s?
 Here’s everything you need to know about each team’s history at the Dutch Grand Prix!

 Red Bull Racing started life as Stewart, who didn’t appear on the grid until 1997 – twelve years after the end of the Dutch Grand Prix’s first stint on the calendar.
 On their first appearance at Zandvoort, Red Bull took pole and the win thanks to home star Max Verstappen.
 Sergio Perez had a less successful weekend.
 He was eliminated in Q1 but fought back to eighth place over the course of the Grand Prix.